LAGEOS (Laser Geodynamics Satellite-I) / LAGEOS-II

 LAGEOS-I (Laser Geodynamics Satellite-I) / LAGEOS-II

-Launch: The launch of LAGEOS-I took place on May 4, 1976 on a Delta-2 launch vehicle from VAFB (Vandenberg Air Force Base), CA.
+The launch of LAGEOS-I took place on May 4, 1976, on a Delta-2 launch vehicle from VAFB (Vandenberg Air Force Base), CA.

 Note: The technique of laser ranging to a near-Earth satellite was initiated by NASA in Oct.
 1964 with the launch of the Beacon-B satellite (also referred to as the Explorer-22 mission).

-In the past 30 years the Satellite Laser Ranging (SLR) technique has evolved and improved to a large extent, currently achieving a ranging precision down to a few millimeters.
-Moreover the growth in the size of the international network of SLR stations and the rapidly growing constellation of geodetic target satellites make the SLR a well established technique for solid Earth studies and for the related Earth subsystem sciences.
-The long SLR observation history has become a very important source of data for global and local changes detection and monitoring in many different fields.
-Following is a list of some applications: 5) 6)
+In the past 30 years, the Satellite Laser Ranging (SLR) technique has evolved and improved to a large extent, currently achieving a ranging precision down to a few millimetres.
+Moreover, the growth in the size of the international network of SLR stations and the rapidly growing constellation of geodetic target satellites make the SLR a well-established technique for solid Earth studies and for the related Earth subsystem sciences.
+The long SLR observation history has become a very important source of data for global and local change detection and monitoring in many different fields.

 • SLR is a proven geodetic technique with significant potential for important contributions to scientific studies of the Earth/atmosphere/oceans system

 • SLR is the most accurate technique currently available to determine the geocentric position of an Earth satellite, allowing for the precise calibration of radar altimeters and separation of long-term instrumentation drift from secular changes in ocean topography.